animals

 Chickens for eggs

-Food: a diverse non-GMO mix of oats, corn, alfalfa, soybeans, kelp, buckwheat, and all the grass, bugs, and seeds they can forage
+Food: a diverse organic mix of oats, Kernza®, corn, alfalfa, soybeans, kelp, buckwheat, food waste and all the grass, bugs, and seeds they can forage.

 048.jpg